11 International Relations

 "Could you ask him for me?"

 Pause.
 Weighing the possible rejoinders.
 I'd been arranging celebrity interviews for three years.
 That wasn't why I hesitated.
 Being a bit miffed about the non-encounter after the non-dance was.
 Turning her down would get me nowhere.
-Saying yes kept open the possibility I'd be rewarded for my effort.
-Things could still go somewhere.
+Saying yes kept open the possibility that I'd be rewarded for my efforts.

-Still hoping against hope to erase my previous failing, I went on to hint that performing a favor of that magnitude might take some persuasion.
-By some miracle she agrees.
+Note the carefully chosen word could.
+Still hoping against hope to erase my previous failings, I went on to hint that performing a favor of that magnitude might take a little persuasion.
+By some miracle, she agreed.
+Looked like things were going somewhere after all.

-Somewhere was a pristine alpine meadow in Rocky Mountain National Park, forty-five minutes away on the Peak to Peak Highway via mom van.
+Somewhere turned out to be a pristine alpine meadow in Rocky Mountain National Park, forty-five minutes away on the Peak to Peak Highway via the roommate's mom van.
 We spread out a picnic blanket alongside a gurgling stream.
 Boulders and bushes hide our "naked lunch" from prying eyes.
-The stirring sounds of elk bugling emitted from a copse of aspens relay the call of the wild.
+The stirring sounds of elk bugling emitted from a copse of aspens broadcast the call of the wild.
 Marmots make like meerkats, peering around on their hind legs, sniffing around in the midst of vivid displays of wildflowers—Scarlet Paintbrush, Alpine Yarrow, varying hues of Columbine.
 Iridescent hummingbirds flit from flower to flower, extracting precious nectar.
-The hornier ones treat us to dive bombing displays—a highlight of their bizarre mating ritual.
+The hornier ones treat us to bizarre dive bombing displays—a highlight of their mating ritual.
 Hawks and eagles drift on the thermals.
 We feed each other plump ripe peaches and chocolate strawberries, licking each other's fingers as we go.
 If I'm not getting the point across, the aphrodesia quotient could raise the prick of a dying man.
+What about a live man?

 Another try at warming international relations.
 I'm horizontal.
 Pamela's vertical.
 Nothing doing.
 Argh!
 It appeared that, post-prophecy, anything I envisioned I really could achieve―except for the desired detente with The Netherlands.

 Back at Beat Central, tail between my legs, I still held up my end of the bargain.
-That took some delicacy.
-"Approachable" was an adjective that applied to every Beat figure except the irascible one next door.
+That required some delicacy.
+"Approachable" was an adjective that applied to every Beat figure with one exception: the irascible one next door.
 Despite our close proximity, we'd never exchanged word one.
-I just mentioned that I was used to arranging celebrity interviews, as if arranging one with Burroughs wasn't the slightest bit intimidating.
-Well, those interviews had always been arranged through an intermediary, a manager or a publicist.
-Not this time.
+I mentioned that I was used to arranging celebrity interviews, as if arranging one with Burroughs wasn't the slightest bit intimidating.
+Well, those interviews had always been arranged through an intermediary like a manager or a publicist.
+There wouldn't be any go-betweens this time.

-When I finally work up the nerve to intercede on Pamela's behalf, Burroughs opts for the modesty bit.
+When I finally worked up the nerve to intercede on Pamela's behalf, Burroughs opted for the modesty bit.

 "Why would she want to interview me?" he intones, as if he dipped ice cream cones at Dairy Queen for a living.
 He wasn't going to roll over.
 However, I was prepared for resistance.
 I delivered the following response as if I hadn't rehearsed it twenty times:

 I rattled that off so cheerfully that he couldn't possibly take offense.
-It had the desired effect.
+Since I didn't stammer and stutter like he expected, it had the desired effect.

 "Okay then," he succumbed.
 So much for resistance.
 Like I really believe "Bill" was completely disinterested in adulation.
 Whatever.

 Darned if a few days later I didn't hear some commotion out in the hall.
 I opened the door to investigate.
-Lo and behold, a Dutch film crew is setting up some serious-looking lights and cameras.
-The little street clown has taken on a professional persona, in a cute pantsuit and heels.
-An attendant is making her up.
+Lo and behold, a Dutch film crew was setting up some serious-looking lights and cameras.
+The little street clown had taken on a professional persona, in a cute pantsuit and heels.
+An attendant was making her up.
 They disappear inside 507.
 Later on, I learn that the interview went really well—not that any further chances for redemption would be coming my way as a result.